The Pharmacotherapy Area-Based Networks

 What is opioid pharmacotherapy?

 Opioid pharmacotherapy is Medication Assisted Treatment of Opioid Dependence (MATOD).
 It includes oral treatments such as methadone and buprenorphine (Subutex®, Suboxone®) as well as long-acting injectable buprenorphine treatments (Sublocade®, Buvidal®).
-Pharmacotherapy is also known as Opioid Agonist Therapy (OAT), Opioid Replacement Therapy (ORT), and Opioid Substitution Therapy (OST).
+Pharmacotherapy is also known as Opioid Agonist Therapy (OAT), Opioid Dependence Treatment (ODT), Opioid Replacement Therapy (ORT), and Opioid Substitution Therapy (OST).

 In Victoria, most pharmacotherapy is provided via a community model, mainly via General Practitioner (GP) and pharmacist service providers.
 Additional services may be provided by nurse practitioners, community health organisations and specialist nurses and AOD workers.